josh-collinsworth/joco-gridsome/src/posts/goodbye-wordpress.md

-import Highlight from '~/components/Highlight' import Callout from '~/components/Callout' import SideNote from '~/components/SideNote' import Footnote from '~/components/Footnote' import FootnoteLink from '~/components/FootnoteLink' import Code from '~/components/Code' import xa from '~/components/ExternalLink'
+import Highlight from '~/components/Highlight' import Callout from '~/components/Callout' import SideNote from '~/components/SideNote' import Code from '~/components/Code' import xa from '~/components/ExternalLink'